 Therefore it is important for the employees as well as the employers to be well aware about the labour rights and regulations.
 Every youth and the daily wage laborers who get recruited in a company or an industrial establishment must know his or her basic labour rights.

-Top 10 labour laws in India for employees:
+Top 10 labour laws for employees in India

 The Minimum Wages Act, EPF Act, Code on Wages Act (inclusive of 4 Acts), Maternity benefit Act, Industrial Disputes Act, Employees State insurance Act and Payment of Gratuity Act are some of the major acts of labour law that every employee must know.